awsdocs/amazon-emr-management-guide/doc_source/emr-iam-role-for-ec2.md

 }
 ```

-## Creating a Service Role for Cluster EC2 Instances With Least\-Privileged Permissions<a name="emr-ec2-role-least-privilege"></a>
+## Creating a Service Role for Cluster EC2 Instances With Least\-Privilege Permissions<a name="emr-ec2-role-least-privilege"></a>

-As a best practice, we strongly recommend that you create a service role for cluster EC2 instances and permissions policy so that it has the minimum permissions to other AWS services that your application requires\.
+As a best practice, we strongly recommend that you create a service role for cluster EC2 instances and permissions policy that has the minimum permissions to other AWS services required by your application\.

 The default managed policy, `AmazonElasticMapReduceforEC2Role`, provides permissions that make it easy to launch an initial cluster\.
-However, Amazon EMR does not require any permissions to launch, monitor, and manage a basic cluster\.
-If you launch a cluster without permissions in this way, the cluster is still created, and system logs are generated and pushed to Amazon S3 buckets owned by Amazon EMR using an alternative authorization method\.
-However, cluster applications won't be able to interact with other AWS services\.
-For example, the cluster won't be able to read to or write from Amazon S3\.
+However, `AmazonElasticMapReduceforEC2Role` is on the path to deprecation and Amazon EMR will not provide a replacement AWS managed default policy for the deprecated role\.
+To launch an initial cluster, you need to provide a customer managed resource\-based or ID\-based policy\.

-The policy statements below provide examples of the permissions required for different features of Amazon EMR\.
+The following policy statements provide examples of the permissions required for different features of Amazon EMR\.
 We recommend that you use these permissions to create a permissions policy that restricts access to only those features and resources that your cluster requires\.
-All example policy statements use the *us\-west\-2* region and the fictional AWS account ID *123456789012*\.
+All example policy statements use the *us\-west\-2* Region and the fictional AWS account ID *123456789012*\.
 Replace these as appropriate for your cluster\.

 For more information about creating and specifying custom roles, see [Customize IAM Roles](emr-iam-roles-custom.md)\.